-Contemporary notions of financialization are closely related to theories of productivity, particularly Marx's.
-When it comes to productivity, neoclassicists consider finance as productive as any other economic activity (or more accurately, as productive as its income implies).
+Contemporary notions of financialization are closely related to theories of productivity, particularly Marx's.40 When it comes to productivity, neoclassicists consider finance as productive as any other economic activity (or more accurately, as productive as its income implies).
 Not so with Marx.
 In his theory, accumulation unfolds through expanded reproduction, such that:

-3. $$M \rightarrow C \rightarrow P \rightarrow P' \rightarrow C' \rightarrow M'$$
+$$M \to C \to P \to P' \to C' \to M'$$ (3)

-In this process, financial capital (money M), turns into commercial capital (commodities C), to be transformed into industrial capital (work in progress, or productive capital P), producing more industrial capital (P), converted again into commercial capital (more commodities P) and finally into financial capital (more money P).
-Although this expanded reproduction is a single process, during the nineteenth century each of its circuits appeared to be dominated by a different group, or fraction of the capitalist class: the conversion P0 was dominated by the financial fraction, P1 was dominated by the financial fraction was deemed productive: it was considered the engine
+In this process, financial capital (money M), turns into commercial capital (commodities C), to be transformed into industrial capital (work in progress, or productive capital P), producing more industrial capital (P'), converted again into commercial capital (more commodities P') and finally into financial capital (more money P').
+Although this expanded reproduction is a single process, during the nineteenth century each of its circuits appeared to be dominated by a different group, or fraction of the capitalist class: the conversion P'0 was dominated by the financial fraction, P'1 by the commercial fraction and P'2 by the industrial fraction.
+Of these, the industrial fraction was